 For many of us, Jello shots are a fun memory from college, but this rainbow Jello shot cake takes it to a whole new level!

-A tip before I get into the instructions: I recommend buying all sugar free or all regular Jello; each type makes a different amount, so the layer end up uneven if you combine.
+A tip before I get into the instructions: I recommend buying all sugar-free or all regular Jello; each type makes a different amount, so the layers end up uneven if you combine.
 Looking at the photo above, you can see that there’s more yellow than other colors, and that’s because it’s non-sugar free.
-It still looks fine, but isn’t totally even.
+It still looks fine but isn’t totally even.